KarmaDeb/LockLoginReborn/README.md

  LockLogin source code...

  [Please take a look at the license before using the source code, legal actions could be performed if you break any condition](http://karmaconfigs.ml/license/)

+# WARNING
+LockLoginReborn will be discontinuated soon, dealing to [LockLogin2](https://github.com/KarmaDeb/LockLogin2/) as the sucesor of LockLoginReborn.